Viceroy Riviera Maya

 The 41 private villas feature a private patio and plunge pool, outdoor shower, high-ceiling thatched-palapa roof echoing the jungle environment, 500-thread-count Egyptian cotton sheets, plush down pillows, and a terrace replete with chaise lounges, hand-carved stone dining table and a handmade crochet hammock.
 Villa locations range from oceanfront and ocean view to verdant jungle gardens.

-The Viceroy Riviera Maya boasts an impressive list of facilities including a swimming pool with sundeck, award winning restaurant, bar & grill, indoor and outdoor dining, Spa and fitness center, steam room, beach front yoga and Maya Temazcal steam treatment cave.
+The Viceroy Riviera Maya boasts an impressive list of facilities including a swimming pool with sundeck, award winning restaurant, bar & grill, indoor and outdoor dining, Spa and fitness centre, steam room, beach front yoga and Maya Temazcal steam treatment cave.

 Enliven your senses with an indulgent massage or treatment at the Maya Spa.
 Hatha yoga classes are offered daily in the seaside yoga studio as well as cooking classes.
 Within reach of the hotel are superb golf courses as well as ancient Maya ruins.
 There is nearby access to fishing, wind surfing, bird watching, cycling, parasailing, boating, horseback riding, and scuba diving.